Backup158/DarktideWeaponCustomizationOwO/docs/notes.md

 	By default, this is set to false
 	However, setting it to false doesn't seem to let you not hide lenses

+# Making Parts follow animations
+## When the parent already exists
+For the main part (which all the helpers follow):
+1. Set offset = false
+2. set parent to the moving part
+3. specify parent_node
+For revolver, it would be `offset = false, parent = "barrel", parent_node = 9,`
 # MT to base
 See Spreadsheet
 **Autoguns** autogun_p1_m1.lua